collective/Products.DataGridField/Products/DataGridField/README.txt

 Demo
 ----

 A demo type is included.
-Set INSTALL_DEMO_TYPES = True in config.py to enable it.
 It is disabled by default.
 This type is neither pretty nor very functional, but demonstrates how a data grid should be used.
-Also, to run unit tests, you need to set this variable.
-I couldn't come up with a nice hack which would tell config.py whether it's imported from unit testing framework or not.
+You can install this type into your site by running the "DataGridField (Example DGF content types)" from the Generic Setup tool within the ZMI.

 References
 ----------